Tuesday, July 2, 2024

 Raymond Chandler, The Big Sleep as quoted in Charles Bernstein's Attack of the Difficult Poems

-I mentioned to my friend Howard the other morning that, except for conservatively close-minded, humorless poets and readers, I could not imagine anyone not enjoying and agreeing with Charles Bernstein in his wonderful new critical collection, Attack of the Difficult Poems.
+I mentioned to my husband Howard the other morning that, except for conservatively close-minded, humorless poets and readers, I could not imagine anyone not enjoying and agreeing with Charles Bernstein in his wonderful new critical collection, Attack of the Difficult Poems.
 No matter what kind of poetry one reads or writes, readers will find Bernstein's book as a call for multiplicities of approaches, rereadings, misreadings, poems entirely removed from the page or emphatically spilling over the page in alphabetic abandon.
 His methods are often humorous and, at times, even silly as he seeks out meaning—never a rote summary or simple answer.
 He enjoys discovering poets where one might never have looked, from the Black songs of early jazz singers, to the humorous Yiddish shitck of Fanny Brice and early lyrics by Irving Berlin, from the recreated Scots of Hugh MacDairmid to the Broadway songs of Cole Porter and Oscar Hammerstein II.

 That is not to say that Bernstein has no prejudices, that he posits no values behind the diversity of poetic approaches he discusses; it's simply that his way of argument is inclusive rather than confrontational.
 As the author himself writes in the addendum to his essay, "Is Art Criticism Fifty Years Behind Poetry?"